 MA: Not really.
 We never called the Coast Guard or anything like that.
-I had one scallop trip where the drum that, like the reel is in, was ripped out of the deck when they were hauling the dredge back.
+I had one scallop trip where the drum that the reel is in was ripped out of the deck when they were hauling the dredge back.
 So, the A-frame on the vessel snapped.
-Luckily, like, the crew guy was just like, right place, right time.
+Luckily, the crew guy was just right place, right time.
 The cable didn't hit him or anything.
-But yes, the whole vessel integrity was just shot after that.
-So, it was super loud.
-That was kind of a scary situation, but...
+But the whole vessel integrity was just shot after that.
+It was super loud.
+That was kind of a scary situation.